cantoniouwaymore/emailgateway/docs/TRANSACTIONAL_TEMPLATE_GUIDE.md

 ## 🎯 Overview

-The Universal Template is a powerful, feature-rich email template built with MJML and Handlebars.
+The Transactional Template is a powerful, feature-rich email template built with MJML and Handlebars.
 It provides:

 - **Responsive Design**: Works across all email clients and devices
 - **Dynamic Content**: Support for custom HTML content and multi-language